AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

           // We can now pass the information to a function that does
           // work on the region (specified by box) of the data pointed to
           // by Real* a.
-The data should be viewed as a multidimensional
+The data should be viewed as multidimensional
           // with bounds specified by abox.
           // Function f1 has the signature of
           // void f1(const int*, const int*, Real*, const int*, const int*);